RadoslavMarinov/mcp-server/README.md

 ## Integration with Claude

-  - open Claude desktop
+  - Open Claude desktop
-  - open Settings -> Developer -> Edit Config
+  - Go to __Settings → Developer → Edit Config__
-  - add the following entry into the `mcpServers`
+  - Add the following entry to the `mcpServers`

     ```json
       "market-tools": {